 Students may contact their respective editor to Contribute.

 The writing program at SCAD is unique in offering students the full breadth of professional avenues available to the modern writer.
 Creative writing, journalism, corporate communication, and emerging media alike challenge storytellers to broaden their scope and flex their versatility.
 Pieces contributed to the journal by SCAD Featured Writers often start as class projects and are indicative of the growth writers undergo during their time at SCAD.

 Abbey Edmonson is a graduate student in SCAD’s MFA Writing program.
 She holds a BA in Journalism with minors in English and creative writing from the University of Mississippi.

 She loves writing about life’s little moments and finding the beauty in the ordinary.
 After school, she plans to continue her writing career in the magazine or marketing industries.

-Annika Harley is an undergraduate student in SCAD’s BFA Writing Program.
-She also plans to pursue a minor in Creative Writing.
+Vrishti Savalani is an undergraduate student in SCAD’s BFA Writing Program with a minor in Dramatic Writing.

 Vrishti loves to look at the stories that unfold around her with a comedic lens, and she hopes to write her own comedy TV series one day.